karankessy/karankessy/content/posts/post-2.md

 {{< figure src="https://miro.medium.com/v2/resize:fit:828/format:webp/1*aNeSOKXPE9bnDrrvPKWTpA.png?ixlib=rb-1.2.1&ixid=eyJhcHBfaWQiOjEyMDd9&auto=format&fit=crop&w=500&q=80" title="Morphed Sample" >}}

-# Immunize Your Photos: Protecting Yourself from AI Deepfake Manipulation

 Have you ever been haunted by the thought of your face being maliciously plastered onto someone else’s body?
 Or worse, in a situation you’ve never been in?